 — Tesla (@Tesla) October 5, 2018

 - Hardware 2.5

 - That’s any Tesla built in or after August of 2017.
-The dashcam feature is not available to older cars just yet.
+The teslacam feature is not available to older cars just yet.

 - USB with at least 1.8 GB Formatted to Fat 32

-- The more space, the more clips you can store.
+- The more space, the more clips you can store with the Tesla dashcam usb.
 Each minute of video recorded uses approximately 30 MB.